funcompbio/practical7/practical7.md

 `table()`.
 Add to the script `sivicanalysis.R` the following two lines to obtain a new `data.frame` object called `dat2` that excludes rows where the value in the column `sexe` is `No disponible`.
-You have to figure out the code that replaces de questions marks `??????`.
+You have to figure out the code that replaces the questions marks `??????` below.

     > mask <- ??????
     > dat2 <- dat[mask, ]